andyholmes/flatter/README.md

 recent Flatpak bundle built by Flatter.

 ### GitHub Pages

+> [!CAUTION]
+> Projects hosted on Github pages may have download speeds throttled if too
+> many users are subscribed to the Flatpak repository.

 Flatter can upload the repository as an artifact compatible with GitHub Pages, making the pages for the GitHub repository a Flatpak Repository.
 Flutter will